WouterJansen/PRDemoStatsParser/README.md

-# PRStats
+# PRDemoStatsParser
+Script for generating map stats from PRDemo files.

-Webservice for map statistics of Project Reality: Battlefield 2.
+For usage in Project Reality: Battlefield 2. http://www.realitymod.com